rbdannenberg/arco/doc/design.md

 Preferences are on the "server side" and not visible to the "arco side".
-To allow inspection of actual values selected, the arco side sends actual values back to the control service, the name of which is provided in /arco/ctrl.
+To allow inspection of actual values selected, the arco side sends actual (`host_*`) values back to the control service, the name of which is provided in /arco/ctrl.

 On the "arco side", we have only defaults and whatever values are passed into the open operation.